 Support for multiple 360 videos should utilise the already defined attributes for 360 video in the current CR, with additional information for the possible identification of the 360 video source, as well as possible limitations to the selectable group by a remote participant.

+In such a scenario, the topology would be a star topology with an MRF as the single, central point responsible for the re-distribution of content.
+Through the SDP negotiation between the MRF (as a Tx client) and corresponding remote participants (Rx clients), the receivers may choose to receive only the content it selects, rejecting the others.

-Identifying a 360 video under from a multiple of 360 video media streams
+Identifying a 360 video from a multiple of 360 video media streams available at the MRF

 360 video media are identified by either the a=3gpp_360video or a=3gpp_fisheye media line attributes.

-When there are multiple 360 videos each from a different source, 360 videos from the conferencing location (conference rooms) shall include under its m-line the ‘content’ attribute.
+When there are multiple 360 videos each from a different source, for the m=lines representing 360 videos from the conferencing location (from its conference rooms), the MRF shall include under these m=lines the ‘content’ attribute:

-360 video from the main default conference room shall include the ‘content’ attribute with its value set to ‘main’
+360 video from the main default conference room at the conference location shall include the ‘content’ attribute with its value set to ‘main’

-360 video from other conference rooms that are not the main default conference room shall the ‘content’ attribute with its value set to ‘alt’
+360 video from other conference rooms at the conference location that are not the main default conference room shall include the ‘content’ attribute with its value set to ‘alt’

 360 video from other remote participants (user devices) shall not include the ‘content’ attribute.